hellflame/argparse/README.md

 As a result, subparser `a` & `b` will bind a `String` argument with entry `--ab` and referred to by var `ab` , subparser `b` & `c` will bind a `String` argument with entry `--bc` and referred to by var `bc`.

-__Note__ that both arguments are detached from main `parser`, because you've given the `BindParsers`.
+__Note__ that both arguments are detached from main `parser`, because you've set the `BindParsers`.
 If you still want to bind the argument to the main parser, append it to `BindParsers`, like `BindParsers: []*argparse.Parser{b, c, parser}`.

-This is one way two share a single argument among different parsers.
+This is one way to share a single argument among different parsers.
 Be aware that creating argument like this still need to go through conflict check, if there's already a `--ab` exist in `a` or `b` parser, there will be a panic to notice the programer.

 ##### Argument Process Flow Map